tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 Instead of the call to $\texttt{F}$ we had before, we've now inlined that code directly in the package.
-To resolve ambiguities in the variable names, we've also explicitly included their namespace.
+To resolve ambiguities in the variable names, we've also explicitly written them down with their namespace.

 ### Associativity